RobustSleepNet: Transfer learning for automated sleep staging at scale

-To assess the individual contribution of each dataset of the corpus in DT, F1 normalized, easiness, and generalization metrics are defined and computed.
-The first observation one can draw is that easiness and generalization seem to be correlated and inversely correlated respectively with the age.
-This can be interpreted in terms of variability: younger subjects present a lower level of variability than older subjects.
-Data from old subjects include information related to both young and old populations whereas data from young subjects does not generalize well to an older population.
+We assessed the individual contribution of each dataset of the corpus in DT by computing the normalized F1, the easiness, and the generalization metrics.
+The first observation one can glean is that easiness and generalization seem to be correlated and inversely correlated respectively with age.
+We interpret this observation in terms of variability: younger subjects present a lower level of variability than older subjects.
+Data from older subjects include information about young and old populations, whereas data from young subjects does not generalize to an older population.
 However, age is not the sole explanatory variable.
-If we consider, DODO and CAP, we observe very different easiness and generalization even though subjects from both datasets are in the same range of age.
-DODO presents a lot more channels than CAP, hence is likely to be more informative.
-Moreover, DODO was labeled by a consensus of several sleep experts whereas CAP was scored by a single scorer.
-This is probably boosting the generalization capacity of DODO as discussed with the inter-rater variability experiment.
-Finally, DODO's subjects suffer from sleep apnea whereas CAP's subjects suffer from various conditions that are less prevalent in the population.
-All these factors could explain the really poor generalization value and easiness of CAP and relatively high for DODO.
-This also raises one limitation in the computation of generalization and easiness: the values are relative to the corpus of datasets selected.
+If we consider DOD-O and CAP, we observe very different easiness and generalization even though subjects from both datasets are in the same range of age.
+DOD-O presents a lot more channels than CAP; hence it is likely to be more informative.
+Moreover, DOD-O was labeled by a consensus of several sleep experts, whereas a single scorer scored CAP.
+The consensus is probably boosting the generalization capacity of DOD-O, as discussed with the inter-rater variability experiment.
+Finally, DOD-O's subjects suffer from sleep apnea, whereas CAP's subjects suffer from various conditions that are less prevalent in the population.
+These factors could explain the low generalization value and easiness of CAP versus the relatively high for DOD-O. They also raise one limitation in the computation of generalization and easiness: the values are relative to the corpus of datasets selected.
 Eventually, the variability in the training datasets in terms of age, montage, PSG device, scoring, or pathology could all be explanatory variables to explain performance in DT.
-These conditions are met for the three biggest datasets of this study and they have the highest generalization values.
+These conditions are met for this study's three most extensive datasets and have the highest generalization values.
 An interesting experiment would be, for each dataset, to train on an increasing number of datasets and assess the performance each time.
 However, this experiment is hard to perform and hard to plot due to the combinatory complexity it requires.